Author Index

 John R. Schmidhauser

-John R. Schmidhauser is Professor of Political Science, Univeristy of Iowa.
+John R. Schmidhauser is professor of political science at the University of Iowa.
 He has written two books on the Supreme Court and a third one on constitutional law.
 With Larry L. Berg, he has written Congress and the Supreme Court: the Post World War II Era, 1945-1968, which will appear this year.

 Gavin Schmidt